JuliaFinMetriX/JupyterApps/README.md

 apt-get install docker.io
 docker run -p 8888:8888 juliafinmetrix/jfinm_stable
 ````
-or mount the current working directory in order to by able to keep
+or mount the current working directory in order to be able to keep
-any changes made even outside of the container:
+any changes made even outside of the container.
+Therefore, make
+notebook directory your present working directory, and run

 ````
 docker run -p 8888:8888 -v $PWD:/home/jovyan/mount/ -w \